ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/_index.md

 who_is_this_for: Android developers who want to efficiently run LLMs on-device.

 learning_objectives:
-    - Install prerequisites to cross-compiling new inference engines for Android.
+    - Install prerequisites for cross-compiling new inference engines for Android.
     - Run (and benchmark) the Gemma 2B model using the Google MediaPipe ML framework, with XNNPACK as the primative provider.
-    - Add KleidiAI's int4 kernels to XNNPACK, and benchmark the results.
+    - Improve inference efficiency with KleidiAI's int4 kernels via XNNPACK, and benchmark the results.

 prerequisites:
     - You will need an x86_64 Linux machine running Ubuntu.
 This is the host machine to build the binaries on.
-    - You will need an Android Phone with support for i8mm (tested on Pixel 8 Pro)
+    - You will need an Android phone with support for i8mm (tested on Pixel 8 Pro)

 author_primary: Pareena Verma, Joe Stech